madprime/madprime.github.io/_posts/2018-10-24-from-personal-data-to-collective-power.md

 So, how can we do better?
 What's our alternative?

-If I want to create a project to solicit that data I'd have to get out on the street, hold up a cardboard sign, say "Please share your data with my study."
+If I wanted to create a project to solicit that data I'd have to get out on the street, hold up a cardboard sign, say "Please share your data with my study."
 I might get one or two people hearing me, but it's hard to find people.